 Meet our investigators to learn more about currently funded research projects.

-Todd Bishop, Ph.D., Robert Bossarte, Ph.D. and Wilfred Pigeon, Ph.D., alongside colleagues at Harvard Medical School and the Warren Alpert Medical School of Brown University, recently received funding to reduce suicides among Veterans transitioning home following a psychiatric hosptialization.
-The multi-million-grant, awarded by the Warren Alpert Foundation, will allow researchers to evaluate the efficacy of the "Coping Long-Term with Active Suicide Program (CLASP)", a telehealth intervention designed to reduce suicidal behavior among individuals at high risk for suicide going through periods of transition.
-The three-year study will compare current VA post-discharge programs to those programs integrated with CLASP.
-CLASP case management, supervised by the CoE, will take place among the highest risk Veterans in the six months following their psychiatric discharge from six VA inpatient facilities across the U.S. Researchers anticipate the implementation of CLASP will significantly reduce post-discharge suicide-related behaviors in Veterans, including nonfatal suicide attempts, opioid overdose or other substance-related accidents and death by suicide.
-Secondary outcomes involving Veteran suicidal ideation and functioning are also anticipated.
+Todd Bishop, Ph.D., Robert Bossarte, Ph.D. and Wilfred Pigeon, Ph.D., alongside colleagues at Harvard Medical School and the Warren Alpert Medical School of Brown University, recently received funding to reduce suicides among Veterans transitioning home following a psychiatric hospitalization.
+The multi-million-dollar grant, awarded by the Warren Alpert Foundation, will allow researchers to evaluate the efficacy of the "Coping Long-Term with Active Suicide Program (CLASP)", a telehealth based intervention designed to reduce suicidal behavior among individuals at high risk for suicide going through periods of transition.
+The three-year randomized trial will offer CLASP (n=425) as compared to VHA usual care (n=425) to Veterans identified as being at the greatest risk of suicide by a predictive modeling algorithm developed by colleagues at the Harvard Medical School and CoE.
+"Widespread implementation of this intervention could be one of the most effective ways available to reduce the number of suicide attempts and deaths in this high-risk segment of the population," noted one of the study investigators.
+Researchers anticipate the implementation of CLASP will significantly reduce post-discharge suicide-related behaviors in Veterans, including nonfatal suicide attempts, opioid overdose or other substance-related accidents and death by suicide.
+Secondary outcomes involving Veteran suicidal ideation and functioning will also be examined.

 The relationship between opioid use disorder and social connection